Unemployment Fraud Can Cost You — Here's How to Stop It

-Unemployment fraud remains a major issue, and it is important to understand the different kinds of fraud that can occur.
+Unemployment fraud remains a major issue, and it is important to understand the different ways it can occur.
 This guide will explain everything you need to know about unemployment fraud so you can avoid becoming a victim of this serious offense.
+We'll also share the best identity theft protection services to give you better protection.

 Unemployment fraud red flags